AlbertRyu/spinw-in-docker/README.md

 display to your Mac via VNC.
 Your Mac only has to display a stream of pixels — it never sees an OpenGL call.

 > ⚠️ **Performance warning:** VNC works by continuously capturing and transmitting screenshots of a virtual display, so expect noticeable latency when rotating or zooming 3D views.
 This is fine for inspecting structures and results, but don't expect native smoothness.
-A Windows VM via Parallels would perform better, but requires more RAM than my 8 GB Macbook Air can comfortably spare. :(
+A Windows VM via Parallels would perform better, but requires much more RAM than my 8 GB Macbook Air can comfortably spare. :(

 ## Prerequisites